Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Introduction

-Despite these nice features, the characterization of gate-dependent Pauli noise remains fundamentally limited by Pauli learnability constraints, as demonstrated in Ref~\cite{Chen2023Jan} and confirmed experimentally~\cite{vandenBerg2022Mar, Ferracin2022, Hashim2021}.
+Despite these advantages, the characterization of gate-dependent Pauli noise remains fundamentally limited by Pauli learnability constraints, as demonstrated in Ref.~\cite{Chen2023Jan} and confirmed experimentally~\cite{vandenBerg2022Mar, Ferracin2022, Hashim2021}.
 As in \gls{gst}~\cite{Nielsen2021, Merkel2013}, gauge freedom introduces ambiguities, making it impossible to determine certain parameters of Pauli channels independently from \gls{spam} errors.
 Specifically, Ref.~\cite{Chen2023Jan} shows that for a set of Clifford gates, the number of these unlearnable noise \gls{dof} in Pauli channels scales exponentially with the number of qubits $n$.
-In this context, \gls{cb} has emerged as an convenient method for accurately determining all learnable \gls{dof} of Pauli channels~\cite{Chen2023Jan}.
+In this context, procedures based on \gls{cb} \cite{Erhard2019Nov, Flammia2020} have emerged as convenient methods for accurately determining all learnable \gls{dof} of Pauli channels~\cite{Chen2023Jan}.